-Thirty-three faculty members have been selected for the American Academy of Arts & Sciences.
+Faculty at the University of Virginia are highly acclaimed.
+Thirty-six faculty members have been selected for the American Academy of Arts & Sciences.
 Twelve faculty members have been selected for the Intsitute of Medicine.
 Four faculty members have been selected as MacArthur Fellows.
 Ten faculty members have been selected for the National Academy of Engineering.
 Three members have been selected for the National Academy of Sciences.
-In 2013, thirty-four faculty members won State Council of Higher Education for Virginia Outstanding Faculty Awards.
-Twenty-five faculty members have been selected as Guggenheim fellows; twenty-six have been awarded Fulbright fellowships; six faculty members have been named National Endowment for the Humanities fellows.
-Two faculty researchers have won Presidential Young Investigator Awards, and three have won Sloan Foundation Awards.
-In the sciences, three University of Virginia faculty members have received highly prestigious Packard Foundation Awards.
-Members of the faculty have won major prizes from various national associations, including the Bancroft Prize of the American Historical Association and the Distinguished Science Award of the American Psychological Association.
+In 2013, thirty-six faculty members won State Council of Higher Education for Virginia Outstanding Faculty Awards.

 The most recent faculty honors include the following: